Will Kansas cover the spread vs. Tennessee? Betting Trends, Record ATS

 Additional Kansas vs Tennessee Insights & Trends

-- When Kansas puts up more than 60 points, it is 2-2 against the spread and 4-0 overall.

-- The Volunteers' 76.4 points per game are 10.4 more points than the 66 the Jayhawks give up to opponents.
+- The Volunteers' 76.4 points per game are 10.4 more points than the 66 the Jayhawks allow to opponents.

-- Tennessee is 3-2 against the spread and 4-1 overall when it scores more than 66 points.
+- When it scores more than 66 points, Tennessee is 3-2 against the spread and 4-1 overall.

 Bet on this or any college basketball matchup at BetMGM